Baanaaana/pi-setup/README.md

 ## Quick Installation

-Run this command to automatically download and execute the script:
+Run this command to automatically download and execute the script with all features enabled:

 ```bash
 curl -sSL https://raw.githubusercontent.com/Baanaaana/pi-setup/main/pi_setup.sh | bash